 11. PRODUCTION OF FIELD CROPS.
 Spring term.
 Lectures, M W F 10.
 Caldwell 100.
-Laboratory, T W Th or F 2-4:30.
+Laboratory, M T W or Th 2-4:30.
 Caldwell 250.
 Professor HARTWIG.

 Deals principally with the crops that are used for feeding livestock and poultry.
 Emphasis is placed on the hay, silage, pasture, and grain crops of the United States.
 Cultural methods, management, crop rotations, lime and fertilizer practices, soil and climatic adaptations, and the fundamental principles of species and varietal recognition are considered.
 Two outdoor practicums involving study in a very extensive crop garden will be held during regular laboratory periods.